aatishb/DIYtouchpad/README.md

 ## Questions?

-The DIY touchpad was built by [Aatish Bhatia](https://aatishb.com/) and [Sharon De La Cruz](http://unoseistres.com/) at the [StudioLab](cst.princeton.edu/studiolab).
+The DIY touchpad was built by [Aatish Bhatia](https://aatishb.com/) and [Sharon De La Cruz](http://unoseistres.com/) at the [StudioLab](cst.princeton.edu/studiolab) with feedback & input from Lian Zhu and Alice Tang.
 We were inspired by [Electrick](http://yang-zhang.me/research/Electrick/Electrick.html).
 The code is free to use and open source.
 If you have questions or you like what we're building, feel free to drop us a line!